IgniteUI/igniteui-docfx/en/components/general/ignite-ui-licensing.md

 You can acquire and use a access token through your [infragistics.com user account](https://account.infragistics.com/access-tokens), if you want to integrate a CI process in a repository and use it to access the Ignite UI for Angular licensed packages.

-Once generated the token can be used on build procedures, travis ci or locally:
+Once generated the token can be used on build procedures, travis ci or local configurations:

 1. Generate a token from https://account.infragistics.com/access-tokens
 <img class="responsive-img" style="-webkit-box-shadow: 8px 9px 9px 5px #ccc; -moz-box-shadow: 8px 9px 9px 5px #ccc; box-shadow: 8px 9px 9px 5px #ccc; width: calc(100% - 150px)"